home-assistant/home-assistant.io/source/hassio/HassOS-FAQ.markdown

 For this you would need to install the [Terminal & SSH add-on][ssh] or use the console that is available on your device by connecting a keyboard and screen.

 To install the Terminal & SSH add-on, choose **Supervisor**, which is located in the sidebar and then the add-on store.
+If you don't see it, enable "Advanced Mode" from your profile page.

 Use the web-based terminal or SSH to your Home Assistant system, or connect to the console, and run: